Cultural Conflicts in the Covid-19 Era

-Cultural Conflicts are becoming more common during the coronavirus pandemic.
+Cultural Conflicts became more common during the height of the coronavirus pandemic.
 Through a deeper understanding of how our cultural differences evolved, we can begin to deal with intercultural conflict.

 cultural conflicts

-During the Covid-19 pandemic, new types of conflict are arising.
-People are arguing on Facebook or Twitter about whether stay-at-home orders have gone too far.
-Protestors—sometimes armed—are showing up at state capitols, demanding the right to move about freely.
-In your own home, you may be clashing with teens who are trying to assert the same right.
+During the Covid-19 pandemic, new types of conflict arose.
+People would argue on Facebook or Twitter about whether stay-at-home orders had gone too far.
+Protestors—sometimes armed—showed up at state capitols, demanding the right to move about freely.
+In your own home, you might have been clashing with teens who trying to assert the same right.

 Such conflicts reflect a fundamental intercultural conflict: a tension between personal liberties and societal constraint.
 Cultural conflicts between “loose” and “tight” cultures dates back many centuries, writes University of Maryland professor Michele Gelfand in her book Rule Makers, Rule Breakers: How Tight and Loose Cultures Wire Our World (Scribner, 2018).

-By understanding the roots of the tight-loose cultural conflicts we’re now witnessing, we can understand each other better and determine how to deal with cultural conflict more productively.
+By understanding the roots of the tight-loose cultural conflicts we witnessed, we can understand each other better and determine how to deal with cultural conflict more productively.

 The New Conflict Management